COST-ELTeC/ELTeC-data/README.md

 ## Step 4 : Visualise the data

-The Python script `analysis.py` written by Christof Schoech produces a number of visualisations for this data.
+The Python script `visualize.py` written by Christof Schoech produces a number of visualisations for this data.

-The R script `innerVerbs.R` (written originally by Diana Santos) may also be used to visualise this data as a series of boxplots.